prioritizr/surveyvoi/README.md

 <img src="man/figures/README-p_plot-1.png" style="display: block; margin: auto;" />

 Next, we will load the `sim_features` object.
 This table contains information on the conservation features (e.g. species).
 Specifically, each row corresponds to a different feature, and each column contains information associated with the features.
-In this table, the `"name"` column contains the name of each feature; `"survey"` column indicates whether future surveys would look for this species; `"survey_sensitivity"` and `"survey_specificity"` columns denote the sensitivity (true positive rate) and specificity (true negative rate) for the survey methodology for correctly detecting the feature; `"model_sensitivity"` and `"model_specificity"` columns denote the sensitivity (true positive rate) and specificity (true negative rate) for the species distribution models fitted for each feature; and `"target"` column denotes the required number of protected sites for each feature to be present within (termed "representation target", each feature has a target of `sim_sites$target[1]` sites).
+In this table, the `"name"` column contains the name of each feature; `"survey"` column indicates whether future surveys would look for this species; `"survey_sensitivity"` and `"survey_specificity"` columns denote the sensitivity (true positive rate) and specificity (true negative rate) for the survey methodology for correctly detecting the feature; `"model_sensitivity"` and `"model_specificity"` columns denote the sensitivity (true positive rate) and specificity (true negative rate) for the species distribution models fitted for each feature; and `"target"` column denotes the required number of protected sites for each feature (termed "representation target", each feature has a target of 1 site).

 ``` r
 # load data